Robesz0021/CSharpCalculator/README.md

 (Refer to the project UI and code for exact supported keys and behaviors.)

-## Tests
-If the repository contains unit tests, run them with:
-    dotnet test

-Or run tests from Visual Studio using the __Test Explorer__.

 ## Contributing
 Contributions, issues and feature requests are welcome.
 - Create a fork, open a branch, and submit a pull request.